Ministry of Health Singapore. All Rights Reserved.

 You will not be able to earn points if you do not setup your Healthpoints account.
 If you wish to set up your account at a later date, please go to 'My Profile'.

-Good nutrition plays an important role in helping children and adolescents achieve good health.
-Read on to learn more
+Good nutrition for kids plays an important role in helping children and adolescents achieve good health.
+Read on to learn more about healthy foods for kids and teenagers.

 As your child grows and develops, you should provide him with a healthy diet.
 Here are some tips to guide you: